IamMaxim/vigilant-palm-tree/documents/interaction-states.md

 | ---- | ----- | ----- |
 | ❌   | ❔    | ❔    |

-In this state the user has left his workplace.
+In this state the user has left their workplace.
 No work is being done.